La Casa Loma River Store, 8 miles east of Groveland on Hwy 120 (At the intersection of Hwy 120 & Ferretti Road)

 INDIA & LOWER INDIA (IV) There are two short chutes separated by a small pool.
 According to private boater and geologist Terry Wright, PhD., this rapid is named after India Fleming, who was 14 years old when she first ran the Tuolumne during one of the early exploratory kayak runs.
 Apparently, she was the first female to run this river.

 Tin Can Cabin.
 Found on river left, this camp is occasionally used by Tuolumne River fishermen.
 The Tuolumne River is stocked by the California Department of Fish and Game with salmon, rainbow trout and brown trout.
-There are several mines up the gulley on the left where it is possible to find mining artifacts.
+There are several mines up the gully on the left where it is possible to find mining artifacts.
 It is proper etiquette to leave what you find.

 STERNS (IV) When the water flow is low, rafts must run a narrow chute between the left wall and a van-sized rock.
 Get turned sideways heading into this rapid and you will be sure to experience some real whitewater excitement!